kyhoon/Ethereum-setup/GETH-LIGHTHOUSE.md

 5. override the `terminalTotalDifficulty` to `60000000` or some other value that is bigger than 0.
 Make sure that you make a mental note of this value so that we can reuse it when setting up the CL, in this case the Lighthouse.

+6. Initialize geth from the json: geth init --datadir ~/.ethereum/local-testnet/testnet/geth-node-1 ~/path/to/ethereum-genesis-generator/data/el/geth.json

-6. Generate a valid account using your favorite tool, take note of the address.  here are 3 options:
+7. Generate a valid account using your favorite tool, take note of the address.  here are 3 options:
     1. `ethkey generate` + geth’s —nodekey
     2. geth console + eth.newAccount
     3. create a new address in something like metamask.

-7. Now, copy the private key inside a geth console session (`geth --datadir ~/.ethereum/${folder-Name}/privnet/geth-node-1 console`) and then run `web3.personal.importRawKey("<Private Key>","<Password>")`
+8. Now, copy the private key inside a geth console session (`geth --datadir ~/.ethereum/${folder-Name}/privnet/geth-node-1 console`) and then run `web3.personal.importRawKey("<Private Key>","<Password>")`

-8. Check the node starts to mine and kill it quickly.
+9. Check the node starts to mine and kill it quickly.
 You only have 100 blocks until fork is enabled and 400 blocks until node stops mining
 ```bash
 geth --datadir ~/.ethereum/local-testnet/testnet/geth-node-1 --networkid 4242 --http --http.port 8545 --http.api \
 personal,eth,net,web3,engine,debug --discovery.dns "" --port 30303 --mine --miner.etherbase=<address> --miner.threads 1 \